mharthoorn/Muse.Net/README.md

 Telemetry shows you battery, voltage and temperature.
 All the 5 EEG channels are broadcasted over the NotifyEeg event.

-## Using the command line tool
-For frequent use, add
 ## Attribution
 Thanks to Carter Appleton for pointing a way to access WinRT.
 [Win10Win32Bluetooth](https://github.com/CarterAppleton/Win10Win32Bluetooth)